 Saturday morning Steph and I drove up to PA with Noble trailing in his car.
 After dropping our gear off at Liz's parents we drove the hour up to the race course to check in (no Sunday check in or else we would have just done it the next morning).
 It did give us a chance to check out the venue and drive the course.
 We had some idea about what it would look like from the elevation profile, but I don't think any of us realized how relentless the hills would be.
 It was a dose of reality to see the climbs, but I'm glad I could prepare myself mentally as opposed to going in blind.

 After driving the hour back to Wayne we tuned up our bikes, got dinner and went to bed.
 Liz took the train up from D.C. after her graduation duties and got in sometime after I fell asleep.
 Up at 4:00 to load up and out the door at 4:45.
 Traffic was light so we made good time up to the race venue getting there around 5:45.
 Transition was set to close at 7:00 so we racked bikes and headed down to the beach.
 The lake was nice and calm, 72 degrees, and clear.
 The 4 sprint waves went off from 7:30-7:45 and the 1/2 waves started at 8:00.
 I figured they would have preferred it the other way around since they were out on the course at least 4 times as long as we were, but the logistics of having the shorter swim leg start second prevent that.
 Noble and I were both in the first wave at 7:30 and headed into the water at about 7:20.
-I had some real trouble getting my swim cap on for some reason; it kept flying off my head.
-Once we were in there was time to warm up for a bit.
-About 2 minutes before the gun was supposed to go off the race director got on the loudspeaker; the buoy marking the second turn had come loose and was floating off.
-That would have made it a much longer swim!
-Since it was so close to the start he told us to scrap that corner and just make it a diagonal between the two closest buoys.
-It probably cut 150 meters off of an already short swim.

 The run to transition was kind of ridiculous: 1/4 mile uphill from the beach.
 I got passed by lots of guys trucking up the hill, but I took my time and kept my heartrate down.
 A few people took their suits off on the beach and ran with them; that might have been a good idea.
 One guy put his flip flops back on and slapped his way back up the pavement.
 The timing mat was at the entrance to transition, not the water's edge, so swim times are pretty inflated.
 I forgot to start my stopwatch in all of the confusion during the buoy fiasco so I have no idea what my out-of-water time was.
 It worked out to 200/minute with the probably 3 minute run so it couldn't have been horrible, but probably not that great.